These are the signs of shopping addiction

-But what if it keeps happening?
-For many people, sprees and splurges aren’t just occasional mistakes; they’re signs of a very real problem with shopping.
+But for many people, sprees and splurges aren’t just occasional mistakes: they’re signs of a very real problem with shopping.

 Compulsive shopping is similar to most other addictions in that shopping causes the release of endorphins and dopamine in the brain.
 Essentially, the addiction is not to the behavior, but to the feeling the behavior gives you.